santiment/academy/src/docs/labels/nft-collection/index.md

 ## Description

-Any smart contract which is an NFT collection contract should have the `nft-collection` label assigned to it.
+Any smart contract that is an NFT collection contract should have the `nft-collection` label assigned to it.
 There are two main standards for NFT contracts: ERC721 and ERC1155.
 We make sure to assign a label for each standard.

-NFT collections are usually identified by their [nft collection name](/labels/nft-collection-name) and [nft collection symbol](/labels/nft-collection-symbol).
-If the collection has a name or/and symbol that's easily accessible, we create labels for those too.
+NFT collections are usually identified by their [NFT collection name](/labels/nft-collection-name) and [NFT collection symbol](/labels/nft-collection-symbol).
+If the collection has a name and/or symbol that is easily accessible, we create labels for those too.

 ## [Label fqn](/labels/label-fqn)